Jumpscale/g8cockpit/docs/usage/JWT/JWT.md

 - [Interacting on behalf of a user](#user)

 <a id="organization"></a>
+#### On behalf of an organization
-####In case of interacting with the Cockpit on behalf of an organization:
+In case of interacting with the Cockpit on behalf of an organization:

 - First get an OAuth access token for the organization using the **Client Credentials Flow**, e.g. in the below example for the organization with client_id = Moehaha: